anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * In response to AD review by Mahesh Jethanandani,
   - replace most occurrences of 'Note:' by 'Note that' or the like
   - move 2nd paragraph of abstract to the introduction
+  - remove section 1.2 and merge its first paragraph with the preceding section
+  - reconsider normative language, replacing one 'may' by 'MAY' in section 4.1
-  - fix several ambiguities and hard-to-read sentences
+  - fix several ambiguities and hard-to-read sentences by re-phrasing them
   - make wording more consistent, in particular: 'certification request'
   - fix a number of (mostly grammar) nits
 *  Improve item on limitations of PKCS#10 regarding keys that cannot sign